-- (1) Municipal drinking water supply into property fitted with a standard non-return valve. - (2) Rainwater channeled to storage tank via gutters. - 3 Debris diverted by sloped screen. - Rainwater for topping up pool or other outdoor use, directly from gutters using gravity feed, via e.g. flexible plastic sleeve.
-(This is one option, and from a tank is another option). - Collection of rainwater in storage tank.
+- Rainwater channeled to storage tank via gutters. - (3) Debris diverted by sloped screen.

+A Rainwater for topping up pool or other outdoor use, directly from gutters using gravity feed, via e.g. flexible plastic sleeve.
+(This is one option, and from a tank is another option).

+Collection of rainwater in storage tank.
 Installation of tanks can be below or above ground, but must comply with national building regulations, SANS 2001-CC2 and manufacturer's specifications.
-Any underground tank installation must also be at least 1m away from the boundary wall. - Storage tank overflow to stormwater.
-If rainwater is treated with any chemicals then the overflow must be discharged to the sewer. - (7) Rainwater for drip/subsurface irrigation, under a thick layer of mulch, vehicle washing and/or hard surface cleaning. - (8) Rainwater for topping up pool.
+Any underground tank installation must also be at least 1m away from the boundary wall.

+- Storage tank overflow to stormwater.
+If rainwater is treated with any chemicals then the overflow must be discharged to the sewer. - Rainwater for drip/subsurface irrigation, under a thick layer of mulch, vehicle washing and/or hard surface cleaning. - (8) Rainwater for topping up pool.
 Pool cover as per requirements of water restrictions. - Official signage weather proofed, to be placed in main thoroughfare e.g. at entrance and at points of use to warn people not to drink this water. - This water is not for drinking, cooking or ablution.
 Preferably, make it a 'demand' tap so that nobody drinks from it or wastes water from it.